MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Shiftry Happy`
 `Shiftry Name`: You bunch became stronger than I expected!

+`Golem Normal`
-Golem: You can be proud of it!
+`Golem Name`: You can be proud of it!

+`Blastoise Normal`
-Blastoise: You lot did great!
+`Blastoise Name`: You lot did great!
 Why don't we team up sometime?
 Gahahahaha!

 `Alakazam Normal`
 `Alakazam Name`: You've earned everyone's respect now.